ovh/python-ovh/README.rst

 To interact with the APIs, the SDK needs to identify itself using an ``application_key`` and an ``application_secret``.
 To get them, you need to register your application.
-Depending the API you plan yo use, visit:
+Depending the API you plan to use, visit:

 - `OVH Europe <https://eu.api.ovh.com/createApp/>`_
 - `OVH North-America <https://ca.api.ovh.com/createApp/>`_